Valmet and human rights

 In compliance with the UN Guiding Principles on Business and Human Rights, Valmet has published a statement to promote its commitment and respect to human rights.
 Valmet’s Human Rights Statement is approved by Valmet’s President and CEO, Pasi Laine, and it applies to all employees and entities within Valmet.

-Valmet’s Human Rights Statement is publicly available and communicated both externally and internally to all personnel, business partners and other relevant parties.
+Valmet’s Human Rights Statement is publicly available on the website for all personnel, business partners and other relevant parties.

 Valmet's work to create a human rights framework